Featured Posts

 Blue Efficiency?
 The car is green, get it, green because it emits water vapor exhaust…

 Honda, Mercedes Benz and leading automotive makers has interest on hydrogen powered economy.
-Honda already even made FCX Clarity, world first dedicated commercially available (although only through lease) vehicle to be powered using hydrogen.
+Honda already even made FCX Clarity, world’s first dedicated-designed-commercially available (although only through lease) vehicle to be powered using hydrogen.
 Dedicated because they built a car specific to the engine, with fancy aerodynamics.
-Unlike Mercedes Benz ’s F-Cell line of cars, which is an engine option on top of existing line of cars, primarily the A-Class and the B-Class (future dedicated model is coming based upon the B-Class though).
+Unlike Mercedes Benz ‘s F-Cell line of cars, which is an engine option on top of existing line of cars, primarily the A-Class and the B-Class (future dedicated model is coming based upon the B-Class though).

 Honda FCX Clarity named 2009 Green World Car